Rappsilber-Laboratory/XiSearch/README.md

 ### The interface

-Launch the xiSEARCH interface using "startXiWindows.bat", "startMacOS.command", or "startXiUnix.sh", depending on your operating system.
-If you need to allocate more memory to xiSEARCH, open the launch file as text and edit the -XmX parameter (see below).
+Launch the xiSEARCH interface by clicking on the xiSEARCH icon.

 The interface provides several tabs.
 The first two tabs are the main ones for configuring the search.
 The first one (Files) defines the input and output, i.e. the peaklist and fasta files to be search and where to write the result.
 The second one (Parameters) configures the actual search.
 The third one (Feedback) provides the log of the current search and provides a means to contact the developers.
 The fourth tab contains the change log/version history.

 #### Allocating memory
-Depending on the size of the sequence database and the number of search threads the start script ("startXiWindows", "startXiUnix" or "startMacOS") might need to be adapted to permit xiSEARCH to use a larger amount of memory (-Xmx option).
+As of version 1.82, memory is allocated directly in the parameters tab of the interface.
+Depending on the size of the sequence database and the number of search threads might need to be adapted to permit xiSEARCH to use a larger amount of memory.
 This should not exceed the amount of free memory available without running xiSEARCH.
 E.g. if a computer has 8GB of RAM but per default 5 are used by other programs then xiSEARCH should get at most 3GB as otherwise part of the program will be swapped out to disk and in effect run extremely slow.

+For versions of xiSEARCH prior to 1.82, the memory is adjusted by editing the start -Xmx option inside the start script ("startXiWindows.bat", "startMacOS.command", or "startXiUnix.sh", depending on your operating system).
+Just open one of those start scripts as text and edit the -XmX parameter.
 For searches involving dozens of peak files and hundreds of proteins, we recommend running xiSEARCH on an HPC node with large Xmx values or on a server.
 This is because the RAM requirements increase with the square of the size of the database.
 As an example, we ran searches for [this publication](https://pubs.acs.org/doi/full/10.1021/acs.jproteome.9b00541) with the -Xmx option in the launch script edited to:

     -Xmx256G